COLLAS CRILL TERMS AND CONDITIONS OF BUSINESS - LEGAL SERVICES

 11.3Collas Crill’s professional indemnity insurance applies to every Collas Crill entity and to all our Employees.

-11.4Any amounts stated in this section may be converted into Singapore Dollars or US Dollars at the prevailing rate of exchange of The Royal Bank of Scotland International Limited.
+11.4Any amounts stated in this section may be converted into US Dollars at the prevailing rate of exchange of The Royal Bank of Scotland International Limited.

 12.1Where you are acting on behalf of a third party you confirm that you are authorised on behalf of that third party to instruct us and that we are authorised to receive and provide information to you.
 You agree you will provide written evidence of such authority if requested by us.